YourNiceCv

 2. Career Guides

-3. Salary Negotiation Tips UK: How to Get the Pay You Deserve
+3. Salary Negotiation Tips US: How to Get the Pay You Deserve

-Salary Negotiation Tips UK: How to Get the Pay You Deserve
+Salary Negotiation Tips US: How to Get the Pay You Deserve

-Learn how to negotiate your salary in the UK job market.
+Learn how to negotiate your salary in the US job market.
 Scripts, timing strategies, and research tips to boost your earnings.

 By YourNiceCV Team10 min read read

-Salary Negotiation Tips UK: How to Get the Pay You Deserve
+Salary Negotiation Tips US: How to Get the Pay You Deserve

 Talking about money can be uncomfortable.
-In British culture, we often find it particularly awkward, viewing it as taboo or impolite.
-However, avoiding salary negotiation can cost you thousands of pounds—not just this year, but compounded over the course of your entire career.
-A £5,000 increase today could be worth over £100,000 over 20 years.
+Many professionals avoid salary negotiation, viewing it as awkward or risky.
+However, avoiding negotiation can cost you tens of thousands of dollars—not just this year, but compounded over your entire career.
+According to LinkedIn's 2026 Salary Report, a $5,000 increase today compounds to over $150,000 over 20 years when accounting for raises, bonuses, and 401(k) matching.

 1. Do Your Research (Know Your Worth)

-A strong CV is your first negotiation tool.
+A strong resume is your first negotiation tool.
 Make sure it showcases your achievements.

-• Glassdoor & Payscale: Good for general benchmarks, but can sometimes be outdated.
+• Glassdoor & Payscale: Good for general benchmarks across industries.

 • Networking: Ask peers in similar roles (tactfully) or recruiters you have a relationship with.